How to fight neurological disease with Vitamins

 Case Example:

-63-year-old Male.
-Came to us with frequent migraines and long-standing digestive issues resembling IBS—symptoms he had lived with for over 15 years.
+A 63-year-old Male came to us with frequent migraines and long-standing digestive issues resembling IBS — symptoms he had lived with for over 15 years.
 More recently, he had been diagnosed with fibromyalgia, experiencing fatigue, restless legs, and widespread body pain.

 On taking the client’s case history, this is what we found: